 You can still fit in easily whether it's casual or dressy. *smile* Wearing dresses or skirts does not have to mean wearing rayon fabric, nylons, and pumps all of the time.
 I would personally freeze 10 months out of the year here in Washington.
 And I would be very uncomfortable trying to hold babies or toddlers so much while standing on high heals all morning on Sundays.
-You can dress modestly and still be comfortable, and feel like you fit in.
+You can dress modestly, be in style, still be comfortable, and feel like you fit in.
 There is a huge variety of skirts and dresses out there to really fit any style preference.
-The main thing is that the skirt is longer than your knees.
-The point of skirt wearing is to hide the crotch area (for more on this see my post Modest Dress: The Heart of the Issue Surrounding Clothing, Sexuality & Biblical Femininity, and the book, Dressing With Dignity, by Colleen Hammond).
+The main thing is that the skirt is longer than your knees, not showing the inside of your upper leg and thigh.
+The point of skirt wearing is to hide the crotch area (for more on this see my post, Modest Dress: The Heart of the Issue Surrounding Clothing, Sexuality & Biblical Femininity, and the book, Dressing With Dignity, by Colleen Hammond).

 Question 2: "How do I explain to others why I've chosen to dress differently?"

 I encourage you to remember that your decisions to grow in faith and take steps towards that do not effect others life style or choices - unless they choose for it to effect them.
 Each person is responsible to the Lord for their own choices.
 Everyone walks their own "walk" of faith.
 God does not call everyone to the same things simultaneously.
 So you really don't need to be concerned with telling anyone else what they should be doing; you simply share what you are doing.
 Now this doesn't mean that scripture doesn't have clear prescriptions for dressing modestly, it simply means that maybe others haven't read those scriptures yet and been moved by the Lord to make some lifestyle choices.